Carrie Jurney, DVM, DACVIM (Neuro) (she/her/hers)

 Bri is originally from Connecticut, but she relocated to Florida in 2014.
 Bri is a Registered Clinical Social Work Intern in the state of Florida working towards full-licensure.
-Bri earned her Masters in Social Work and completed her first Masters of Arts in 2019 with a degree in Education – Online Teaching & Learning.
-Her passion is mental health and her goal is to grow with NOMV and eventually provide therapy to individuals and groups upon completing her degree.
+Bri earned her Masters in Social Work in 2022 and her Masters of Arts in 2019 with a degree in Education – Online Teaching & Learning.
+Her passion is mental health and she provides therapy to individuals in addition to her role with NOMV.
 Before joining the NOMV team, Bri was an academic advisor for 6 years and an adjunct professor for 1.5 years.
-Bri is a newlywed who got married during the COVID-19 pandemic and spends what little free time she has with her husband and two black lab mixed dogs: Pumba and Cole.
+Bri spends what little free time she has with her husband and two dogs: Pumba and Cole.

 Gabby lives in the Chicago-area with Arlo, Mabel, & Iris – her three rescue pitbulls.
 She also occasionally has fosters joining the crowd.